acquia/blt/readme/configuration-management.md

 ### Basics of configuration management

-TODO: Importance of using configuration management at all, and how Drupal 8 stores configuration as YML files and synchronizes them with DB via import/export.
+The primary goal of configuration management is to ensure that all configuration changes can be reviewed, tested, and predictably deployed to production environments.
+Some simple changes, such as changing a site's name or slogan, might have limited, atomic, and predictable effects, and therefore not require strict change management.
+Other types of changes, such as modifying field storage schemas, _always_ need to go through a review process.
+Additionally, different projects might have different degrees of risk tolerance.
+For instance, some might prefer that configuration be strictly read-only in production, prohibiting even the simple site name change above.

-A good CM workflow should make it easy for developers to make and capture configuration changes, review and test these changes, and reliably deploy these changes to a remote environment.
+A good CM workflow should be flexible enought to accomodate either of these use cases, and make it easy for developers to make and capture configuration changes, review and test these changes, and reliably deploy these changes to a remote environment.

 Generally speaking, a configuration change follows this lifecycle: